Tag: Proxmox

 https://github.com/whiskerz007/proxmox_hassos_install/

-The only script that is working (while writing this) is this one https://github.com/tteck/proxmox_haos_vm which is possibly a fork from the previous script from whiskerz007.
+The only script that is working (while writing this) is this one https://github.com/tteck/proxmox_haos_vm which may be is a fork of whiskerz007’s previous script.

 [Proxmox] Unprivileged Container: Using local directory bind mount points